-The Proposed Rule sets forth new breach notification requirements for Personal Health Records ("PHRs").
-It was promulgated pursuant to section 13407(g)(1) of the Recovery Act and will apply to vendors of personal health record products or services and related entities to the extent they are not already Covered Entities or indirectly covered through a business associate relationship under the Health Insurance Portability and Accountability Act of 1996 ("HIPAA").
+The proposed rule sets forth new breach notification requirements for PHRs.
+It was promulgated pursuant to Section 13407(g) (1) of the ARRA and will apply to vendors of PHR products or services and related entities to the extent they are not already covered entities or indirectly covered through a business associate relationship under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 As stated in the preamble, the FTC "is consulting with HHS to harmonize its proposed rule with HHS' proposed rule."
-HHS will promulgate its breach notification requirements for entities covered by HIPAA no later than August 17, 2009.
-Details of particular note, including the broad application of the Proposed Rule, are discussed below.
+HHS will promulgate its breach notification requirements for entities covered by HIPAA no later than Aug.
+17, 2009.
+Details of particular note, including the broad application of the proposed rule, are discussed below.

-The Proposed Rule expands the traditional scope of the FTC's enforcement authority:
+The proposed rule expands the traditional scope of the FTC's enforcement authority: